“Each of us has a unique part to play in the healing of the world.”

 Polarity Therapy was developed by Dr. Randolph Stone (1890-1981), an osteopath, chiropractor, and naturopath who sought to integrate Eastern and Western approaches to healing modalities such as reflexology, acupressure, craniosacral balancing, yoga, and Ayurveda.

 At the heart of polarity is a set of principles about the balance and flow of life energy which Dr. Stone believed to be the underlying essence of all healing arts.
 This is attested to by the growing number of health care professionals, such as nurses, chiropractors, physical therapists, creative arts therapists and massage practitioners, who are successfully incorporating Polarity Therapy into their work.
 When we are truly well, our bodies vibrate vitality and our thoughts and emotions are in alignment.
 Polarity serves as a key to unlock the door to the source, thereby allowing for genuinely new choices.
 Utilizing hands-on contacts, toning, breathing and gentle counseling techniques, this work embodies a full holistic health care system, and can be used to empower other modalities as well.
 Using polarity in pregnancy is another non-invasive, gentle technique that helps work through blockages.

-- Helping to bring the mother’s and the unborn baby’s energy into alignment.
+- Helping to bring the mother’s/parent’s and the unborn baby’s energy into alignment.

 - Creating a synergetic flow between the two bodies.

 - Unblocking stuck energy between the negative and positive energy centres.

 - Assisting in the relaxation and release of beneficial hormones.